CGA-TOOP/TOOP18/README.md

     - If button 2 is pressed, execute a 90 degree clockwise turn.
   - Delay for .5 second

-Please refer to previous in class exercises for the getButton() function (or copy from your previous code!).
+Please refer to previous in-class exercises for the getButton() function (or copy from your previous code!).